Vadskye/Rise/docs/damage_calculations.md

 Attacks can vary widely in their accuracy.
 High damage attacks tend not to have high accuracy, so we assume an accuracy of 50%.
-With a 50% chance to hit and a standard 10% chance to explode, this suggests that high damage attacks would be balanced if they never dealt vital wounds on non-critical hits and always dealt vital wounds on critical hits.
-It doesn't break down quite that cleanly, but that does suggest that the chance of dealing a vital wound on a non-critical hit should hover at around 0.1% to get the expected ratio taking into account critical hits.
+With a 50% chance to hit and a standard 10% chance to explode, this suggests that high damage attacks would be balanced if they dealt vital wounds on non-critical hits 1% of the time and always dealt vital wounds on critical hits.

 ## Calculating current base values